ionos-spectre/spectre-core/README.md

     end
   end

-  it 'does some strange things in the neighbourhood', with: ['sword', 'dagger'] tags: [:scary] do |data|
+  it 'does some strange things in the neighbourhood', with: ['sword', 'dagger'], tags: [:scary] do |data|
     # This spec will be run two times.
 First time with data=sword, second time with data=dagger

     expect "some action with #{data}" do